liveder/cv/README.md

 Won in the "The best set-top box for OTT and hybrid receiving" at Big Digit 2017

 ## Project Manager at SPB TV (May 2014 – Sep 2016)

+Lebara Play is award winning OTT TV solution for different platforms.

 * Project Manager and Technical architect for [Lebara Play](http://play.lebara.com) project.
 * API, Android, iOS, Set-Top Box, HTML(Desktop and Responsive), Infrastructure.
-* Award winning OTT TV solution for different platforms.

 Won in the "Best TV everywhere/multi-screen video" category at 2015 CSI Awards at the International Broadcasting Convention in Amsterdam.

 Won two awards at Mobile News Awards 2016 ceremony, which is one of the most prestigious awards in the sphere of mobile communications in the United Kingdom.

-## System Administrator at SPB TV (Sep 2011 – Present)
+## System Administrator at SPB TV (Sep 2011 – Mar 2017)

 CentOS, ExtremeNetworks, Vyatta; >1k servers